EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 to `value-of` is a tail call, so we can simulate the process using a loop.
 But in the case of environment-passing interpreters, not every call to `value-of` is a tail call, so we cannot convert the process using a loop.
 The trampolining method will fail in such case.

+> Exercise 5.23 [★] What happens if you remove the “goto” line in one of the branches of this interpreter?
+Exactly how
+> does the interpreter fail?

+The interpreter will stop running at the position where the “goto” line should be.